 Another accidental recipe that made its way into my kitchen because I was too exhausted to think, but wanted something homemade and delicious.
 Pretty much the story of my life.
 I pulled together whatever I had on hand plus a few staple pantry ingredients and to my surprise one of my favorite chicken recipes was born.

-You know I’m all about quick and easy, approachable meals that actually taste good, and this one hits all the marks.
+Who’s not always looking for easy dinner recipes with chicken?
+Well, this one hits all the marks.
 We’re talking crispy skin, juicy meat, and a bright lemony punch that makes your whole house smell like you’ve got your life together.
 As a busy home cook, you know I definitely don’t have my life together, but at least dinner will taste like I do.

 The Secret to Juicy Chicken